 Likewise, if you’ve spoken at a local event or give to a charity in your local area, you’ll also want to showcase this on your website as it’s a great way to build as much social proof as possible.

-Your MSP website should also, whenever possible, try to answer some of the common misconceptions, objectives or myths about your services.
+MSP websites should also, whenever possible, try to answer some of the common misconceptions, objectives or myths about your services.
 Don’t assume someone already knows exactly what you do – they may be operating from false assumptions that are currently clouding their decision making.
-If you hear the same misconceptions from a lot of your incoming clients, use your MSP website to shatter those myths in a way that tells your story as accurately as possible.
+If you hear the same misconceptions from a lot of your incoming clients, use MSP websites to shatter those myths in a way that tells your story as accurately as possible.

 MSP Website Contact Page